The Theoretical Limit of Radar Target Detection: Introduction

-\begin{itemize} \item[$ \bullet $ ] We prove the target detection theorem based on the typical set, which states that DI is the achievable theoretical limit of target detection, since DI is approached by the typical set detector as snapshots increase, and the probability of failed decisions tends to zero.
-The extension of Fano's inequality is provided in the context of target detection.
-Accordingly, the converse of the target detection theorem is proved that the empirical DI of any detector is no greater than DI.
-The simulation results illustrate that the MAP and NP detection do not perform better than the theoretical limit. \end{itemize}
+\begin{itemize} \item[$ \bullet $ ] We prove that DI is the theoretical limit of target detection.
+Specifically, the empirical DI of SAP approaches the theoretical DI as the snapshots increase.
+Conversely, there is no detector whose empirical DI is greater than DI and the failure probability approaches zero. \end{itemize}

+\begin{itemize} \item[$ \bullet $ ] We also prove the extended Fano's inequality, which plays a fundamental role in proving the converse theorem for the theoretical limit of target detection. \end{itemize}

+Numerical simulations are conducted to demonstrate that the empirical DI of the SAP detection can approach the DI with thousands of snapshots.
+The results also illustrate that the MAP and NP detection do not perform better than the theoretical limit.

 The rest of the paper is organized as follows.
 In Section 2, the radar system model is introduced.
-In Section 3, the equivalent detection channel is derived and the DI is defined.
-The derivation of the \textit{a posteriori} PDF of the target state, the theoretical false alarm probability, and the theoretical detection probability are shown in Section 4.
-We prove the false alarm theorem in Section 5 and propose SAP detection in Section 6.
-The target detection theorem is presented in Section 7.
-Section 8 gives the simulation results, and Section 9 concludes this paper.
+The equivalent detection channel and the \textit{a posteriori} PDF are derived in Section 3 and Section 4, respectively.
+The definition of DI is shown in Section 5 and the theoretical false alarm probability and detection probability are provided in Section 6.
+Section 7 presents the false alarm theorem.
+Section 8 proposes the SAP detector and introduces the NP and the MAP detectors, as well as provides their performance evaluation.
+Section 9 proves the theoretical limit of the target detection.
+Section 10 gives the simulation results, and Section 11 concludes this paper.